 In early flowering, your buds change as more white hairs develop, and as buds build calyxes, resin glands, and small support leaves.

-Near the end of early flowering phase, marijuana early flowers have turned into small, tight, dense clusters that start to fill in stem internodes.
+Near the end of early flowering phase, marijuana early flowers have turned into small, tight, dense clusters that start to fill in the stem internodes.

 In early flowering phase and in the flowering phases after it, providing your marijuana plants “extra” phosphorus, potassium and carbohydrates, sets you up for a heavier, more potent harvest.

 Peak flowering—When your buds are well-developed, with increasing numbers and density of resin glands and mature floral structure, you’re in peak flowering.

 This marijuana flowering phase is very important…it’s when your marijuana lays on the most THC, other cannabinoids and terpenes, size, and weight.

 Problems with temperatures, humidity, pests, diseases, conditions, pH, or hydroponics nutrients during peak marijuana flowering phase sharply reduce your final output.

 To make sure your plants get all the nutrients they need, you can use a “ph-Perfect” base nutrient like Sensi Bloom so your crops get more nutrition faster and you don’t have to worry about those friggin’ pH meters.

 Peak flowering phase is when you’re most advised to use bloom boosters such as Big Bud or Nirvana.